Welcome to Macs Adventure

 This tour has a moderate grading.
 As you are walking in the Alps there will most definitely be some elevation gains and losses.
 We have tried to utilize cable cars where possible in order to avoid steep elevation gains and losses to and from the valley floor.
 When cable cars are not running we have provided alternate walks which again do not entail lots of elevation gains and losses.
 These walks have been put together specifically so that most people in good physical shape can do them.
 So although you are in the mountains they are still only moderate.
 The terrain is a combination of dirt or rocky trails, with some country tracks and lanes.

 Your bags will be transferred with you on Day 5 from Chamonix to Courmayeur.
-We ask you to limit your luggage to one bag of up to 20kg per person.

 It is a requirement of booking this tour with Macs Adventure that you have suitable travel insurance which covers you for the activity, emergency evacuation and hospital care.